marabot/PlatinumRift/README.md

 # PlatinumRift
-C# code for the AI contest PlatinumRift on CodingGame.com
+C# code for the AI contest PlatinumRift on CodingGame.com   (using pathfinding algorithms)